heutelbeck/sapl-policy-engine/sapl-documentation/6_2_JavaApi.md

 </repositories>
 ```

-For projects using multiple SAPL dependencies, use the bill of materials POM:
+For projects using multiple SAPL dependencies, import the bill of materials:

 ```xml
 <dependencyManagement>